 Students should have a valid passport and student visa.

-If you are planning to stay more than 6 months (in case of visa holders) or more than 3 months (in case of those who do not have to apply for a visa), instead of prolonging the visa or applying for it, you must apply for temporary residence permit.
+If you are planning to stay more than 6 months (in case of visa holders) or more than 3 months (in case of those who do not have to apply for a visa), instead of prolonging the visa or applying for it, you must apply for a temporary residence permit.
 The formalities usually take a longer time, so it is highly advisable to take care of them as soon as you arrive in Poland.

-If student has two passports, and one of them is Polish, student should enter and exit Poland on Polish passport.
+If a student has two passports, and one of them is Polish, a student should enter and exit Poland on a Polish passport.
 In this situation student dose not need to have a visa.